The Best Blinds for Sliding Glass and Patio Doors

-- Sliding doors open vertically so it is recommended that window treatment should open in the same direction as the door itself.
+- Sliding doors open horizontally, so it is recommended that window treatments should open in the same direction as the door itself.

-- Like other doors in a house, sliding doors are usually high traffic areas, therefore you need to consider the window treatment can handle the daily use.
+- Like other doors in a house, sliding doors are usually high traffic areas, therefore you need to consider window treatments that can handle the frequent, daily use.

-- If you prefer something other than verticals for your sliding doors, you still have quite a few options.
+- If you prefer something other than vertical blinds for your sliding doors, you still have quite a few options.
 In terms of soft fabric window treatments that can cover wider windows, we recommend roller shades, Roman shades and draperies.

 - Each of these types of window treatments will give you a number of fabric and style choices that can completely cover your sliding glass doors.

 Your sliding glass or patio door lets in lots of sunlight.
 It’s a great option to brighten up the inside of your home, but sometimes privacy takes precedence.
 Since you’ll be covering a lot of glass, think about the best style for your home.

 Vertical blinds are a classic option for sliding doors, since they open in the same direction as the door.
 They're also durable and easy to clean.
 Also consider vertical cellular shades, an energy-efficient and convenient design that operates via movable side rails with locking handles.
 With vertical cellular shades, you won’t have to worry about external cords as a risk to pets or children.

 Vertical blinds not only are available in a wide range of colors, but materials as well.
 Vertical blinds can be made with PVC, faux wood, or even fabric, allowing you to better compliment the current décor or coordinate with existing blinds on other windows.